 When it comes to learning how to detangle hair, that's where a detangling brush comes in.

-Perfect for wash day dilemmas & minor touch-ups alike, detangling brushes can come in handy in more ways than one.
+Perfect for wash day dilemmas & minor touch-ups alike, detangling brushes with nylon bristles can come in handy in more ways than one.
 Besides the obvious benefit of detangling made easy, these tools can also:

 - Work on all hair textures – Detangling brushes can accommodate all hair patterns, from ultra-fine waves to the tightest of coils.
 Whether you brush hair while it’s damp or dry, the flexible bristles can separate your hair without tugging or tearing.

-- Improve scalp health – You can also use detangling brushes to boost your scalp health.
+- Improve scalp health – You can also use a detangling hair brush to boost your scalp health.
 With exfoliating properties, these brushes can detangle your roots, eliminate scalp buildup & flakiness & boost circulation.4

 Detangling brushes let you shorten your styling session without sacrificing your hair’s health.
 They’re a go-to styling tool that does a little bit of everything.
 Paired with a curly hair detangler, you’ll get touchable, hydrated strands with curls so defined they’re guaranteed to turn heads.